mediocregopher/blog.mediocregopher.com/_posts/2018-09-29-mr-worldwide-pt-1.md

 The hostel was small and quiet, overlooking both the Alhambra (the castle on a hill, built by the Nasrids) and the rest of the city.
 The guys running it were chill; the owner was Dutch, and the other was Scottish.
-The Scott had come to Granada to live and study flamenco, and it was obvious from how he spoke about it that he was completely in love with the art and the people.
+The Scot had come to Granada to live and study flamenco, and it was obvious from how he spoke about it that he was completely in love with the art and the people.
 On one night they took me out to a "real gypsy bar", as they called it.